 There is an info button in the upper right corner.
 This allows you to display the reverse side and a description.

 All elements can be edited via the coding.
 The special feature of this KPI Tile is that you can use CSS to edit the layout and thus align it with your corporate identity.
-Adjustments at CSS level are otherwise not possible in the Analytics Designer.
+Adjustments at CSS level are otherwise not possible in the Application Designer.

 CSS can be stored directly in the styling panel.